chris-backes/employee-tracker/README.md

 A tutorial on the installation and use of this applicaiton can be found here: https://youtu.be/09TLNXxgVww

+(Please note: the video claims tht a dependency 'process' is need to run process.exit().
+That is not correct.)

 ![the applciaiton running from the command line](./assets/screenshot.png)

 ### Database